 ‘Permaculture’ is an integrated landuse design methodology based on ecological principles, with practical application from sustainable household to eco-nation to global restoration.

-This course covers the standard two week international Permaculture Design Certificate curriculum, over this extended 20-day period, taught in an integrated hands-on way, culminating in a comprehensive land-use design project.
+This course covers the standard 2-week international Permaculture Design Certificate curriculum, over an extended 18-day period, taught in an integrated hands-on way, culminating in a comprehensive land-use design project.
 Upon completion, a Permaculture Design Certificate will be issued by The Institute of Earthcare Education Aotearoa.

 The course is designed to develop a supportive learning community.
 This includes a series of Deep Ecology experiences in the Work that Reconnects to uncover and sustain our passion for the healing of the world.

-The tutors of this course have extensive experience in this field and have worked in a wide range of countries and conditions.
+The tutors have extensive experience in their fields and have worked in a wide range of countries and conditions.
 Their teaching style caters for a variety of learning modalities, is inspiring, interactive, dynamic and fun.
-Main tutor of this course will be Robina McCurdy who brings extensive practical and educational experience to this course.
-She will be supported by Courtney Brooke, Inna Alex and others.
+Main tutor of this course will be Robina McCurdy and Guenther Andraschko who bring extensive practical and educational experience to this course.

 We will be based at Tui’s Outdoor Events Treefield, situated in beautiful Wainui Bay, adjoining the Abel Tasman National Park.
 Facilities are built close to nature and rustic.
 Accommodation is camping-style in your own tent or communal sleeping structures.